 Rural Housing Development Loans Definition

 The Rural Housing Development loan is defined as a program through which the government guarantees your mortgage through another lender.
-Originally created in 1994, it works by having by having the government secure your loan by guaranteeing it as opposed to lending you the money.
+Originally created in 1994, it works by having the government secure your loan by guaranteeing it as opposed to lending you the money.
 The loan is provided through various lenders which participate with the government.